Breaking Free from Fear when Confronting an Enemy

 Read Books

 Finally, consider books for motivation.
-I would recommend 12 Rule of Life by Jordan Peterson.
-The Courage to be Disliked is also a fantastic pick and teaches you how t be okay with annoying people and getting out of your comfort zone.
+I recommend The 12 Rules of Life by Jordan Peterson.
+The Courage to be Disliked is also a fantastic pick.
+It teaches you to be okay with annoying people and leave your comfort zone.
 Both are wonderful self-help books.

 DISCLAIMER: